kardashin/E91_protocol/README.md

-There is a program that simulates E91 quantum key distribution protocol.
+A program that simulates the E91 quantum key distribution protocol.

 QISKit is requiered to run.